AdamMc331/Not-KotDog/2017-05-25-not-kot-dog.md

 ## Retrofit & Authorization

-Now that we've defined the necessary models used to make our calls,  we need to implement in our app is an authorization call.
+Now that we've defined the necessary models used to make our calls, the next thing we need to implement in our app is an authorization call.
 We will do so using [Retrofit](http://square.github.io/retrofit/), an HTTP Client for Android that was built by Square.
 This is an industry standard library used for making network requests.
 Let's start by adding the necessary dependencies into our `build.gradle` file:

 ```groovy
 compile 'com.squareup.retrofit2:retrofit:2.1.0'